 The Wisdom of Engagement

 Even more important than playing defense is playing offense.
 No matter how much we protect and shelter, if that’s all we do, our children will never gain a vision for a vibrant life of following Christ.
-We must guide our children into an entirely new picture of life, one empowered by the transforming love of Christ, which rises above the emptiness of media consumption and seeks the good of others.
+We must guide our children into an entirely new picture of life, one empowered by the transforming love of Christ, which rises above the emptiness of media consumption and seeks the good of others, including teenagers.

 As Paul says in Romans 12:2,